Information on the JobKeeper scheme for national system employees

 By using the information on this page, you agree to the disclaimer at the bottom of the page.
 Click here to jump to the disclaimer.

 The JobKeeper payment scheme has been introduced by the federal government to help reduce the wage costs of businesses affected by the coronavirus.

-Businesses with significantly reduced incomes can claim $1500 per fortnight for each eligible employee.
+Businesses with significantly reduced incomes can claim a fortnightly payment from the government for each eligible employee.